emlab-fi/projector/docs/computation_principle.md

 - sample PRNG and determine interaction type (dependent on material and energy)
 - do the calculations for interaction, if it is scattering, modify direction
 - if the resulting interaction is absorbent, terminate the computation of the particle

+## Interactions calculation

+## Photoeletric Absorption
+- as we do not care about resulting particles, the photon just gets stopped

+## Coherent Scattering (Rayleigh)
+-

+## Incoherent Scattering (Compton)
+-

+## Pair Production
+- as we do not care about resulting particles, the photon just gets stopped